Our Team

 Executive Director

 Mosun Layode is a development professional with two decades of experience in international development and nonprofit leadership.
 She currently serves as the Executive Director of the African Philanthropy Forum (APF) where she works extensively across Africa with established and emerging philanthropists who are committed to the sustainable and inclusive development of Africa.
 She was instrumental to the establishment of APF as an independent entity in Africa, increasing its reach and impact in the philanthropic community, as well as growing its brand and membership base.
 Prior to this, she served as the Executive Director of WIMBIZ and LEAP Africa, leading nonprofits in Nigeria.
-Passionate about the interplay of social issues and business, Mosun founded Social Runway, a nonprofit organization that supports social innovators.
-She has also served as an independent development consultant for nonprofit organizations.
+Passionate about the interplay of social issues and business, Mosun founded Social Runway, a nonprofit organization established to harness the power of the crowd for small donations supporting crucial initiatives

 Mosun studied Urban and Regional Planning at the Federal University of Technology, Akure, Nigeria and obtained an MSc. in Environmental Resources Management from Lagos State University.
 She has an MBA from Lagos Business School and benefited from Executive Programs offered by the IESE Business School, Barcelona and Harvard Business School.
-Mosun currently sits on nonprofit boards and recently joined the Board of Trustees of Candid, a US-based nonprofit that connects people who want to change the world to the resources they need to do it.
+Mosun currently sits on nonprofit boards including Candid, Rockefeller Philanthropy Advisors and AMP Health.
 She is an alumnus of the United States International Visitors Leadership Program and was identified by Forbes as one of the black women to watch in philanthropy.

 Ngozi Obigwe Kunuji